 Once El Paseo of Las Aminas got started, the volume of the music and drums was raised and the gate doors finally opened.
 Suddenly, “souls” (one assumes) are waking up from their eternal sleep and returning home to unite with their relatives and receive their offerings.
 It is a bit somber, mystical, and inspiring to see how well orchestrated this notion of death and life is reunited.
 It blew me away and made me think of my loved ones who have passed and who spirits just may be at the procession as I was thinking of them.

 Once all the Aminas walked by, folks step down from the benches and followed behind on to the corridor where the crowds got even bigger.
 You are walking very slowly approaching hundreds of vendors selling all kinds of native foods such as tamales, treats and drinks.
 The corridor itself is full of homemade altars (ofrendas) set up by schools, associations and families from the barrio known as La Ermita welcoming the dead in most cases their relatives with their offerings of food and drinks.
 There were at least 50 ofrendas of every sizes.
 Quite a spectacle, uniquely indigenous and spiritual.
 For those who recently lost a loved one it also can be very emotional.
+For another story on the use of Ofrendas (altars) click here

 The walk ended at the downtown San Juan Plaza where everyone was offered “Pan del Muerto”, a freshly baked sweet bread with a sugar coating that made for a wonderful, delicious ending to a very special night.
 The entire event profoundly affected me as I was so moved by its theme of loss and remembrance.
 I was so taken by the significance of the altars as my mom passed 6 years ago.
 I look forward to writing about this unique custom practice held throughout the world in next month’s newsletter.